What to Plant in January in the Florida Garden

 Damage on corn from the Big Christmas Freeze 2022

 Corn is another vegetable garden staple whose success seems to elude me here on the Gulf Coast.
-Although, I did think I had it sussed this winter.
-I had beautiful Early Golden Bantam growing until the freeze.
-No corn borers.
-No rust.
-Some of it even looked pollinated!
-Then the Christmas freeze.
+I did have it sussed a couple of years ago, and had a beautiful stand of Early Golden Bantam growing.
+Then the freak 3-night freeze of Christmas 2022 killed them all off.

 Herbs